kalmdown/project-structure-4AI/README.md

 # Project Files for AI

-A Visual Studio Code extension that automatically maintains a markdown file with your project's file structure that you can point Copilot or similar tool to for context.
+A likely short term need to deal with VSCode LLMs inability to keep track of issues across files of a project that are not open.
+This Visual Studio Code extension automatically maintains a markdown file with your project's file structure so you can point Copilot or similar tool to it for context.

 ## Features